Coronavirus In Colorado: City Park Jazz Cancels Outdoor Music Festival

 Some members in the band rely solely on music for their income and they have not stopped working during the outbreak.
 The band is still rehearsing, remotely thanks to video conference call services.
 Brown says that during this time, artists are working hard to create new material, learning different skills, and identifying potential collaborations for when they can perform live again.

-“I’m really excited to see what musically, what’s gonna come out on the other end of this, because it’s gonna be awesome,” she said.
+“I’m really excited to see what musically, what’s going to come out on the other end of this, because it’s gonna be awesome,” she said.
 “Let’s stay strong because we are all in this together, and if we do this right, we’ll all come out together.”

 LINK: City Park Jazz